-The Black-Capped Chickadee: A Small Bird, Big Personality
+Black-Capped Chickadee: Small Bird With Big Personality

 They have a plump, round body with a relatively short tail.